Catholic particular churches and liturgical rites

-A particular church (ecclesia particularis) is an ecclesiastical community of faithful headed by a bishop (or equivalent), as defined by Catholic canon law and ecclesiology.
+A particular church (ecclesia particularis) is an ecclesiastical community of followers headed by a bishop (or equivalent), as defined by Catholic canon law and ecclesiology.
 A liturgical rite, a collection of liturgies descending from shared historic or regional context, depends on the particular church the bishop (or equivalent) belongs to.
-Thus "particular church" refers to an institution, and "liturgical rite" to its ritual practices.
+Thus the term "particular church" refers to an institution, and "liturgical rite" to its ritual practices.

 Particular churches exist in two kinds: